 Computational research often requires resources that exceed those of a personal laptop or desktop computer.
 High-performance computing aggregates the resources from individual computers (known as nodes) into a cluster that works together to perform advanced, specialized computing jobs.

 The Center for Advanced Research Computing launched its new high-performance computing cluster, Discovery, in August 2020.
 The new cluster marks a significant upgrade to the CARC's cyberinfrastructure, and the first step in a major, user-focused overhaul of the program.
-The Discovery cluster consists of 2 shared head nodes and a total of 10,000 CPU cores in 600 compute nodes.
+The Discovery cluster consists of 2 shared login nodes and a total of around 11,000 CPU cores in around 500 compute nodes.
 The typical compute node has dual 8 to 16 core processors and resides on a 56 gigabit FDR InfiniBand backbone.

 Nearly 100 GB of storage space is provided for each user to store important code and configuration files in their home directories, and the BeeGFS/ZFS parallel project file system has a capacity of 8.4 PB of usable space, with a default storage quota of 10 TB per Principal Investigator across their projects.
 A rapidly growing fleet of state-of-the art multicore compute nodes is available for data-intensive research jobs, backed by two 800 TB, high-throughput scratch file systems.
 A low-latency, high-bandwidth InfiniBand network fabric facilitates intense research workloads on large data sets.